coptic cross

 This page describes, how you can convert scanned documents (for example older books) into text or word files using free tools (OCR = Optical Character Recognition).

-One of the popular free OCR-engines which also supports Unicode is tesseract-ocr.
-It is an OCR-engine that was developed at HP Labs between 1985 and 1995 and is now available as open source at Google.
-Tesseract-ocr is only an engine.
+One of the popular free OCR-engines which supports Unicode is tesseract-ocr.
 There are several free front ends (GUI interfaces) for Windows like: VietOCR and Paperfile FreeOCR.

-In this page I will describe in more details, how you can OCR Coptic documents, which means converting Coptic images (tiff, image dpfs) into Unicode Coptic Text.
+In this page I will describe in more details, how you can OCR Coptic documents, which means converting Coptic images (tiff, image pdfs) into Unicode Coptic Text.

 You have 3 options:

-• these tools don't use complicated page analysis technique like those used in commercial software.
-If you would like to get usable results, you must scan the documents in a good quality, use a resolution of at least 300dpi.
-I would also recommend to use image programs to denoise, deskew and clean the scanned image.
+- For achieving good results, scan the documents with a resolution of at least 300dpi.
+Save the scans in black-white tiff format.
+I would also recommend to use image programs to de-noise, deskew and clean the scanned image.

-• Scan only documents containing pure Coptic text.
+- Scan only documents containing pure Coptic text.
 Recognition quality of Coptic texts containing old fonts will be very poor, depending on the trained data.
-If your scanned document contains images, then you must mark the only-text regions manually before starting recognition.

-• The overall performance can not keep up with commercial tools.
+- The overall performance can not keep up with commercial tools, but you will get a output file in Coptic Unicode.

 Tesseract

 You can download tesseract at: http://code.google.com/p/tesseract-ocr/.
 Follow the instructions there to install.
 Tesseract can not originally recognize Coptic.
 You must train it first.
 This means that you must have some sample tiff-pages with a coptic text.
-You must then "tell" tesseract, which letter is found where in the image.
-On the home page of tesseract the training process is described in more details.
+You must then "tell" tesseract, which letter is found where in the image. on the home page of tesseract the training process is described in more details.
 The more we let tesseract learn different samples with different fonts, the better is the overall recognition quality.
 Training it for just one font type will lead to almost perfect recognition quality but only for this type of font.
 The process of training is some how tedious.
-There are some graphical tools that simplify somehow the training process like bbtesseract.
-I have already done training for the most font types I know.
-You can get my files here.
-You can also use these files as a start point for more training or more adaption to certain fonts.
+There are some graphical tools that simplify somehow the training process like:- jTessBoxEditor (my favorite from the vietocr developer.

 VietOCR.NET